 Instructions to Authors(see also the most recent issues for examples of typesetting and formatting)

-The entire manuscript (incl. figures and tables) should be sent by e-mail in PDF format along with the completed Submission form directly to the editor whose area of expertise covers the subject of the paper.
+The entire manuscript (incl. figures and tables) should be converted into a PDF format and sent by e-mail as one PDF file along with a properly-completed Submission form directly to the editor whose area of expertise covers the subject of the paper.
 For details please select 'SUBMISSIONS' from the left-hand-side menu.

 Please note that the copyrights to the article (including the illustrations) remain with the authors until they are transferred to the publising board by signing the Transfer of Copyrights provided along with the proofs.

 Use either British or American English consistently throughout the text (language settings of your word processing programme should reflect the langauge of the article).
 Write in a clear style and avoid the use of the passive voice.
 The pronouns I (we), me (us), and my (our) should preferably be used.
 If English is not your mother tongue, make sure that the manuscript is checked by a native English speaker, preferably familiar with the nomenclature used.
 All manuscripts will be thoroughly checked by someone proficient in English, and returned for further corrections if found to be linguistically inadequate.

 Certain elements of the manuscript layout (e.g. heading numbers) that are requested here but not present in the printed articles are, however, needed to facilitate the editing process.